-- Objective 1: Coordinate the provision of public services with other units of government, when feasible. - Objective 2: Work with local fire departments serving the Town to study response times for fire and EMS. - Objective 3: Develop a storm water plan and related ordinances for the Town. - Objective 4: Annually review the police protection services within the Town. - Objective 5: Annually meet with the neighboring towns, cities, and/or villages to review the fire protection and ambulance service mutual aid and/or contractual agreements. - Objective 6: Annually review the solid waste disposal and recycling services contract.
+- Objective 1: Provide public services to accordance with current and future needs, in proper locations, and with adequate capacities for the future. - Objective 2: Coordinate the provision of public services with other units of government, when feasible. - Objective 3: Direct public services into areas planned for future development. - Objective 4: Work with local fire departments serving the Town to study response times for fire and EMS. - Objective 5: Develop a storm water plan and related ordinances for the Town. - Objective 6: Annually review the police protection services within the Town. - Objective 7: Annually meet with the neighboring towns, cities, and/or villages to review the fire protection and ambulance service mutual aid and/or contractual agreements. - Objective 8: Annually review the solid waste disposal and recycling services contract.